By Erin A. Bills, MPH, Explorebigsky.com Contributor

 Erin A. Bills, MPH, works with the Montana Office of Rural Health/Area Health Education Center at Montana State University.
-She lives in Big Sky and is dedicated to improving the health of Montana’s rural populations.
+She lives in Big Sky and is dedicated to improving the health of Montana’s rural populations by developing effective preventive health policy.
 Follow her blog at projectbagbalm.wordpress.com.